Alice-Rez/Alice-Rez/README.md

  Above that all, I am a big hat enthusiast - I have 13 in total and you will probably rarely see me without one of them 👒

- Currently getting to know Python and diving into Cloud (AWS) at [Thinkport](https://thinkport.digital/)
+ Currently getting to know Python and diving into Cloud (AWS) at [Thinkport](https://thinkport.digital/) :thinkport:

 **Get in touch with me:**